violavol/deep_snRNAseqAtlas_humanSN/README.md

 # A deep cellular atlas of the human ventral substantia nigra in Parkinson’s identifies a genetic and molecular overlap with insulin resistance.

+## Summary

 This repository contains the code to reproduce figures and analysis presented in the manuscript: A deep cellular atlas of the human ventral substantia nigra in Parkinson’s identifies a genetic and molecular overlap with insulin resistance, Volpato et al. (2026)

-## Data availability:
+## Data availability

 Raw and processed gene expression data has been deposited in GEO under the accession number:

-## Repository Orientation:
+## Repository Structure

-### The analysis/ directory includes all analyses discussed in the manuscript
+- The analysis/ directory includes all analyses discussed in the manuscript

 ```
 deep_snRNAseqAtlas_humanSN/